-Approximately 70 km west of Lake's Koh-i-Sultan project is the giant Reko Diq copper-gold deposit (see Figure 1).
-Barrick Gold Corporation and Antofagasta PIc each hold a 50% interest in Tethyan Copper Company Limited (TCC/Tethyan), whose principal asset is a 75% interest in the Reko Diq project, with the Government of Balochistan holding 25%.
-According to Antofagasta "The mineral resource at Reko Diq is estimated at 5.9 billion tonnes with an average copper grade of 0.41% and average gold grade of 0.22g/tonne at a cut-off grade of 0.2% copper equivalent..."
-(Antofagasta website, antofagasta.co.uk/interior/operations/f explora.html)
+Approximately 70 km west of Lake's Koh-i-Sultan project (see Figure 1).
+Barrick and Antofagasta each hold a 50% interest in Tethyan Copper Company Limited (Tethyan), whose principal asset is a 75% interest in the Reko Diq project, with the Government of Balochistan holding 25%.
+The mineral resource at Reko Diq is estimated at 5.9 billion tonnes with an average copper grade of 0.41% and average gold grade of 0.22g/tonne at a cut-off grade of 0.2% copper equivalent (Antofagasta PLC, Annual Report 2009).